-Switzerland's pension system rests on three pillars: the AHV state pension, your employer's BVG occupational pension, and Pillar 3a voluntary private savings.
-As an employed expat, you're automatically enrolled in Pillars 1 and 2.
-Pillar 3a is optional but deducts up to CHF 7,258 from your taxable income per year — one of Switzerland's best legal tax tools.
-Leaving for an EU/EFTA country?
-You cannot withdraw your mandatory BVG capital until age 60.
-Moving outside the EU/EFTA?
-You can take everything.
-Understanding these rules from day one can save you tens of thousands of francs.
+Switzerland's pension system rests on three pillars: AHV state pension, BVG occupational pension, and Pillar 3a voluntary private savings.
+Employed expats are automatically enrolled in Pillars 1 and 2 from the first paycheck.
+Pillar 3a lets you deduct up to CHF 7,258 per year from taxable income — Switzerland's most accessible legal tax tool.
+Moving to the EU/EFTA when you leave?
+Your mandatory BVG capital stays frozen until age 60.
+Moving elsewhere?
+You can withdraw everything as a lump sum.
+Knowing these rules early saves tens of thousands of francs over a Swiss career.

 Why Expats Need to Understand the Swiss Pension System

-Switzerland's retirement system ranks among the world's most robust — but it's built around long careers and permanent residency.
-As an expat, you face additional complexity: you contribute to a system you may leave before retirement age, you accumulate fewer AHV years than Swiss residents, and your pension assets may end up spanning two countries.
+Switzerland's retirement framework ranks among the world's most robust — but it rewards long careers and permanent residency.
+As an expat, you face a different equation: you contribute to a system you may leave before reaching retirement age, you accumulate fewer AHV years than a lifelong Swiss resident, and your pension capital may eventually span two countries and two legal systems.

 The Three Pillars at a Glance